-Well, if someone referred to it by its official name you probably wouldn't recognize it at first – but hey, that's what makes it such an interesting fact!
+If someone referred to Greece by its official name you probably wouldn't recognize it at first – but hey, that's what makes it such an interesting fact!

 Greek people actually refer to their country as Hellas or Hellada and the complete official name is the Hellenic Republic.